AlTrAugsburg/virtual-machine-Assembler/README.md

 [Download the latest release here!](https://github.com/AlTrAugsburg/virtual-machine-Assembler/releases)

-## What can you do on Version 1.0.0?
+## What can you do on Version 1.1.0?

 * Read .lasm files
 * Save code as .lasm file
 * Save log
 * Execute code
 * Clear register

-## What is new in Version 1.0.1?

-* Added SR which stores the flag of the register R0
-* If there should be a negative number loaded in R0, instead R0 gets flagged and is set to 0
-* Same procedure with overflow
-* Bug (see Issue #1) was fixed
+* Choose between to 8-bit machines, one supports numbers from -128 to 127, the other from 0 to 255

+## Fixed Issues

+* The issues #1 and #2 should make no problem in this version

 ## What's coming next?

-* There will be modes for the machine.
-One will support numbers from -127 to 127, the other will support numbers from 0 to 255
-* Maybe a new mode for the code area
+* A new mode for the code area

 **Author: Albert Traut**